 - email(mandatory) - The user email.
 If the validation method is based on the user email this value must be unique.

 - activated- Type 0 if user is not active, 1 if the user must be active.
 The default value is 1.

 - sendmail- Type 1 if the system must send the password to the user via email and 0 otherwise.
 The default value is 1.
-The module Mailer must be active and correctly configured.
+The Symfony Mailer component must be active and correctly configured.
 The email is sent only if user activated value is upper than 0.